RegainFlow/procurement-analytics/CONTRIBUTING.md

-# Contributing to RegainFlow - Procurement Analytics & Vendor Intelligence Platform
+# Contributing to Procurement Analytics & Vendor Intelligence Platform

-Welcome to the RegainFlow project!
+Welcome to the Procurement Analytics project!
 This guide will help you understand our architecture, design system, and contribution workflow as we scale this platform.

 ## Table of Contents